masondevelops1/forecasted-restoration/README.md

 [Get Kristal](https://kristal.cc/wiki/downloading) and place this folder inside the mods folder.
 If done right, this file you're reading right now will be in kristal/mods/funny-feline-depths/README.md.

+# Contributing

+All changes must be either:
+1. Reasonably Forecasted canon compliant
+2. Silly mode exclusive, and compliant with [Dark Place's rules](https://github.com/Darkplace-dr/darkPlaceRebirth-Kristal/blob/main/CONTRIBUTING.md) (to be clear saying FUCK is fine)

 # Code reuse

 The only thing you can't use from this without asking is the Silly Mode popup.
 You'll need to ask SylviBlossom about that.
 Everything else is fair game (although I advise against it for your own sanity).